jacekmaciag/jacekmaciag.github.io/README.md

 *A dedicated and scrupulous (a perfectionist) tester with experience in both backend and frontend testing.
 My nunchakus are made with Java but I enjoy learning and exploring new vistas.
-A true believer that communication can solve any problem and that knowledge is power.*
+I truly believe communication can solve any problem and knowledge is power.*

 *In my free time I am focusing on developing a personal project - a distributed system for automated commodities/forex trading called* :construction: *[**Opes**](https://github.com/search?q=Jdelorean%2Fopes&type=Repositories)*